cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 ```

+We are so close.
+In the next step, we will push an app.

 ## Deploy the source code app

-Finally, lets push our app.
-Pay particular attention to the logs to see the various steps it goes to detect, build and run the app.
+We will push 2 instances of the app (`-i 2`) and we will give a path (`- p`) to an existing app `test-node-app`.
+The app, when deployed successfully, will return `Hello World`.

+Run the following command and pay attention to the logs it prints.

 ```console
 cf push node-app -i 2 -p ./tests/smoke/assets/test-node-app/

 ```

 ### Watch the logs

 Notice how your source code is tranformed to an actual running app.
 High level steps worth noting are,